Superconvergent pseudostress-velocity finite element methods for the Oseen and Navier-Stokes equations: Superconvergence on pseudostress

 The supercloseness estimate of $\bxih$ does not hold on general unstructured grids.
-In \cite{YL2018,BaLi2019}, Li et al.~derived several supercloseness estimates on the vector variable in mixed methods for elliptic equations using RT elements under certain mildly structured grids.
-Readers are referred to \cite{Duran1990,ELW1999,Brandts1994,Brandts2000} for similar results on Poisson's equation under rectangular, $h^2$-uniform quadrilateral, and uniform triangular grids.
+For elliptic equations discretized by RT elements, the author Y.~Li et al.~in \cite{Li2018SINUM,BankLi2019} derived several supercloseness estimates on the vector unknown in mixed methods under certain mildly structured grids.
+Readers are referred to \cite{Duran1990,EwingLiuWang1999,Brandts1994,Brandts2000} for similar results on Poisson's equation under rectangular, $h^2$-uniform quadrilateral, and uniform triangular grids.
 To avoid lengthy descriptions of different mesh structures, we focus on the following piecewise uniform grids.

 \begin{definition} We say $\Th$ is a uniform grid provided each pair of adjacent triangles (two triangles sharing a common edge) form an exact parallelogram.
 Let $\{\Omega_i\}_{i=1}^N$ be a fixed polygonal partition of $\Omega.$ We say $\Th$ is a piecewise uniform grid provided $\Th$ is aligned with $\{\Omega_i\}_{i=1}^N$ and $\mathcal{T}_{h}|_{\Omega_i}$ is a uniform grid for each $1\leq i\leq N$. \end{definition} For instance, let $\Omega=[0,1]^2$ be the unit square that is split into the 19 triangles $\{\Omega_i\}_{i=1}^{19}$ given in Figure \ref{pwuniform} (left).
 After 3 consecutive uniform quad-refinement, we obtain the triangulation in Figure \ref{pwuniform} (right), which is a piecewise uniform grid (w.r.t.~$\{\Omega_i\}_{i=1}^{19}$).
 The piecewise uniform mesh structure is only used in the next technical lemma. \begin{lemma} Let $\bm{D}\in\mathbb{R}^{2\times2}$ be a constant matrix.
 Let $\widetilde{\Pi}_h$ be the canonical interpolation onto $\widetilde{\bm{\Sigma}}_h$, the lowest order RT element space.
 For a piecewise uniform $\Th$ and $\bm{v}\in W^2_\infty(\Omega)$, $w_h\in W_h,$ it holds that